 The most famous dunes are Sam Sand Dunes, though there are also many other open for the visitors.
 Read about them to have a general idea.

-Who is responsible for arranging the transportation, when and how much it will cost.
+Who is responsible for arranging the transportation from Jaisalmer till the Thar Desert, when and how much it will cost.

 Thar Desert packing list

 - Wear light clothes – if you arrive during the daytime, it will be quite hot irrespective of the month.
 Give the preference to the cotton clothes.

 - Sun protection things – a scarf to cover your head; sun crème – if you are a white person with a sensitive skin, take at least UV 30+; sunglasses.

 - Warm clothes (really warm).
 Well, not that warm which you pack for skiing, but consider that the Thar desert temperature can drop at night to 0 +5 degrees.
 Take 2 pairs of warm socks as well.
 If you feel cold, you will be counting seconds till the morning will come.

 - Opened shoes: sandals, flip-flops, etc. As you imagine, sand will be getting everywhere.